John Young (astronaut): Apollo 16

-Young was assigned the backup commander of Apollo 13, along with Charles Duke and Jack Swigert.
+Young was assigned as backup commander of Apollo 13, along with Charles Duke and Jack Swigert.
 Duke exposed both the primary and backup crews to the German measles, causing the replacement of Ken Mattingly, who was not immune to German measles, by Swigert as the command module pilot two days prior to the launch.

 On March 3, 1971, Young was assigned as the commander of Apollo 16, along with Duke and Mattingly.
 Their backup crew was Fred Haise, Stuart Roosa, and Edgar D. Mitchell.
 The mission's science objective was to study material from the lunar highlands, as they were believed to contain volcanic material older than the lunar mare that had been the sites of the previous Apollo landings.
 The Apollo Site Selection Board considered landing sites at Alphonsus crater and the Descartes Highlands, and it chose the Descartes Highlands as the Apollo 16 landing site on June 3.
 The mission science kit contained instruments to sample and photograph the lunar surface, as well as a magnetometer and a seismometer.
-Additionally, the crew brought an ultraviolet camera and spectrograph to study interplanetary and hydrogen.
+Additionally, the crew brought an ultraviolet camera and spectrograph to study interplanetary and intergalactic hydrogen.
 To prepare for their EVAs, Young and Duke participated in field exercises in geological research.
 They conducted field work at the Mono craters in California to learn how to identify lava domes and tuff and the Sudbury Basin to study breccia.

 Apollo 16 successfully launched at 12:54 p.m. on April 16, 1972.
 After the spacecraft reached Earth orbit, several problems developed with the S-IVB attitude control system, but Apollo 16 was still able to perform its trans-lunar injection burn.
 Mattingly docked the command module with the lunar module, and the crew decided to perform an early checkout of the lunar module over concerns that it had been damaged but found no issues.
 Apollo 16 flew behind the Moon 74 hours into the mission and entered into a 20 × 108 km elliptical orbit.
 The next day, Duke and Young entered the lunar module and undocked, but Mattingly soon reported an issue with the thrust vector controls on the service propulsion system, which would have prevented the command module from maneuvering in case the lunar module was unable to complete its rendezvous.
 After a delay, Mission Control approved the landing, and Young and Duke began their descent 5 hours and 42 minutes later than scheduled.
 As the lunar module descended, its projected landing location was 600 m north and 400 m west of its target location.
 Young took corrective action to adjust their landing location, and the lunar module landed 270 m north and 60 m west of its target location.